 How Did Carpenter Ants Get Inside My Home?

 Carpenter ants are crazy about damp, rotting wood, so if you have moisture issues in and around your home, that’s a good attractant for Carpenter ants.
 They won’t always get into your home by gnawing their way through wood, but rather they can get in through any crack or crevice, even those higher up off the ground.
-Carpenter ants and other pests can access your home via a nearby branch, wire, or pipes, which is why it’s so important to keep your hedges and trees near your home trimmed at least an inch to an inch-and-one-half away from the sides of the structure.
+Carpenter ants and other pests can access your home via a nearby branch, wire, or pipes, which is why it’s so important to keep your hedges and trees near your home trimmed at least an inch to an inch and one-half away from the sides of the structure.
+Also learn about How To Detract Pest and Wildlife from your Home

 Once inside, Carpenter ants will usually set up shop near water sources, like leaky faucets, pipes, kitchens, and bathrooms, for example.
 The A/C unit in your home is also a popular hangout for these pests.